 Just so you know, I may earn money or products from the companies mentioned in this post, but it won’t affect the price you pay at all!
 I have a full affiliate disclosure that you can find here.

 It doesn’t matter what you sell, if you do one thing for your business, I recommend starting an email list now.
 Heck, it doesn’t even matter if you don’t sell your own products or services, you still need an email list.
-Example, I don’t have my own product/course yet, stay tuned for my course on affiliate marketing coming soon, but I have an email list.
+Example, I just launched my first course, but I had an email list for months prior.
 My list has been crucial in helping me to grow my blog and my affiliate income.
 Plus, it helps me to further connect with my community and provide them with more value.

 Way back in the day, in college (I have BBA in Marketing), we learned a lot about supply and demand.
 Essentially, it doesn’t matter what product or service you sell if no one wants what you’re offering.
 And having a mailing list represents (some of) the demand for your business.

 Many of the biggest successful businesses today even establish their mailing list (or subscribers) first before their product is released.
 It helps to build credibility for your business and generates excitement.

 What if you’ve already established your business or blog, but you haven’t started an email list yet?

 Let Go of the Guilt and Take Action

 So you have a blog or a business and don’t have an email list?
 Feeling bad about not ‘doing all the things’ isn’t going to help.
 In fact, I had a successful online business and never got around to starting an email list.
 Whoops.
 I am not trying to make you feel bad, I simply want to help you learn from my mistakes as a small business owner and blogger.
 Running your own business is hard, and life is hard.
 Try not to waste precious time or energy on feeling guilty, and give yourself some grace.
 You’re doing the best that you can!